our authors

 ESTER BLOOM

-Ester Bloom is an award-winning writer who currently serves as the Deputy Manager Editor of the money website Grow (CNBC + Acorns).
+Ester Bloom is an award-winning writer who served as the Deputy Manager Editor of the money website Grow (CNBC + Acorns).
 Formerly, she was a Senior Editor at CNBC Make It, an editor at The Billfold (an Awl network site), a Contributing Editor at the Barnes & Noble blog, and a Contributing Writer for The Atlantic.
 Her awards include the Lois Morrell Poetry Prize and the Dogwood Literary Creative Nonfiction Prize.
 One of her essays was the Creative Nonfiction Magazine Editor’s Top Pick for the True Crime issue, 2012; another was recognized in the “Notable” section of The Best American Essays 2015.
 Her work has appeared in Slate, Salon, Creative Nonfiction magazine, New York Magazine’s Vulture blog, Flavorwire, Quartz, the Daily Dot, and the Toast, for which she wrote the advice column Aunt Acid.
 She has been interviewed on MSNBC, MTV.com, HuffPost Live, WPIX 11 Morning News, the Geraldo Rivera Show, Bitch Magazine’s Popaganda podcast, Vice’s The Business of Life, and Slate’s United States of Debt.

 Contact - Dean Krystek